ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                     return None, None, None

-All of the ``Policy.compute_***`` functions expect that `~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` and `~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` return a dictionary that contains the key "action_dist_inputs", whose value are the parameters (inputs) of a ``ray.rllib.models.distributions.Distribution`` class.
+All of the ``Policy.compute_***`` functions expect that `~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` and `~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` return a dictionary that either contains the key "actions" and/or the key "action_dist_inputs".

+If you return the "actions" key:
+* RLlib will use the actions provided thereunder directly and as-is.
+* If you also returned the "action_dist_inputs" key: RLlib will also create a ``ray.rllib.models.distributions.Distribution`` object from the distribution parameters under that key and - in the case of ``forward_exploration()`` - compute action probs and logp values from the given actions automatically.

+If you do not return the "actions" key:
+* You must return the "action_dist_inputs" key instead from your ``forward_inference()`` and ``forward_exploration()`` methods.
+* RLlib will create a ``ray.rllib.models.distributions.Distribution`` object from the distribution parameters under that key and sample actions from the thus generated distribution.
+* In the case of ``forward_exploration()``, RLlib will also compute action probs and logp values from the sampled actions automatically.

+Note that in the case of ``forward_inference()``, the generated distributions (from returned key "action_dist_inputs") will always be made deterministic via the ``ray.rllib.models.distributions.Distribution.to_deterministic`` utility before a possible action sample step.
+Thus, for example, sampling from a Categorical distribution will be reduced to simply selecting the argmax actions from the distribution's logits/probs.

 Commonly used distribution implementations can be found under ``ray.rllib.models.tf.tf_distributions`` for tensorflow and ``ray.rllib.models.torch.torch_distributions`` for torch.
 You can choose to return determinstic actions, by creating a determinstic distribution instance.
 See `Writing Custom Single Agent RL Modules`_ for more details on how to implement your own custom RL Module.

 .. tab-set::